RMNCLDYO/perplexity-ai-toolkit/README.md

 > [1] This model refers to the v0.2 release of `mistral-7b-instruct`.

 ### Online LLMs
-It is recommended to use only single-turn conversations and avoid system prompts for the online LLMs (`sonar-small-online` and `sonar-medium-online`).
+Search mode is limited to 'online' models, such as `sonar-small-online` and `sonar-medium-online`.
+For these online LLMs, Perplexity recommends refraining from using system prompts.

 ## Contributing
 Contributions are welcome!